This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Children at different ages require different things to keep them healthy and safe.

-Ensure you have enough water and food for your journey packed in your bag, along with any required medication.
 If your child requires a certain diet, research ahead of your family holiday to ensure you can adequately provide for that.

-8. Be diligent
+8. Be diligent and keep your eyes on them

 It’s so easy to take your eyes off your child, anything can happen in a blink of an eye.

-Keep your children nearby, scan ahead and around for potential dangers.
 Set the safe boundaries wherever you are and ensure your children know where they can and can’t go.

-Don’t be all freaked out about scary strangers, allow your children to develop those social skills and lovely interactions, but still be stranger danger alert.
+It’s important to allow your children the chance to develop social skills and engage in lovely interactions, but still be on stranger danger alert.

 9. Watch the heat

-The heat can quickly wipe a child out and cause them to feel ill.
-Protect them from the sun, keep them cool and explore early morning and late evening on hot days.
+The heat can quickly wipe a child out and cause them to feel ill – and you, as well.

 10. Seat your child in the middle